asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 - **Messages**: The list of message types that can be sent to this channel, ready to be received by any subscriber at any time.
 - **Bindings**: A set of WebSocket-specific info that customizes the connection details.

-Now that we've seen how to describe a websocket channel in AsyncAPI, not let's see the next key concept which is messages.
+Now that we've seen how to describe a websocket channel in AsyncAPI, now let's see the next key concept which is messages.

 ### Messages